• Loon Sounds

 Can I see the archived videos?

 The YouTube player is configured so that you can replay the most recent twelve hours of the video stream.
 This is useful if you missed watching a nest switch or egg turning.
 Edited video clips from the archive are occasionally published on the Loon Preservation Committee’s YouTube channel at https://www.youtube.com/user/LoonCenter.
 Let us know if you see something interesting that we’ve missed.
-The archive goes back a few days.
+The archive goes back several days.
 Give us the date, start and end times of interest.

 Where is the loon cam located?